moliver28/research-handbook/content/handbook/company/okrs/_index.md

 ### How do I prioritize OKRs in light of other priorities?

 OKRs do not replace or supersede core team member responsibilities or performance indicators.
 OKRs are additive and are essentially a high signal request from your leadership team to prioritize the work.
 They typically are used to help galvanize the entire company or a set of teams to rapidly move in one direction together.
 You should aim to complete them unless you have higher priority work that is surfaced and agreed to by leadership.
 When surfacing tradeoffs, team members should not factor in how an unmet OKR may impact your executive leadership bonus in their prioritization.
 They should instead focus on GitLab priorities.
 If your executive leader still feels that the OKR is more important, they will ask you to *disagree and commit*.

-## Company and function-level OKR expectations

-Company-level [Yearlies](/handbook/company/yearlies/) guide company-level Objectives and Key Results though company-level goals are revisited and set on a quarterly basis.
-At a minimum, each Function should inherit the company-level Objectives for their function-level Objectives and have 1-3 function level Key Results that supports company Objective and KR attainment each quarter.

-Individual functions and teams have discretion around how much they use OKRs beyond the Yearly cascade level.

-### Cadence

-OKRs are part of our company [cadence](/handbook/company/cadence/).

-Since OKRs create progress for our [Yearlies](/handbook/company/yearlies/), by achieving our quarterly priorities, we create progress for the rest of the items on the cadence page.
-By achieving our yearlies, we create progress to achieving our [strategy](/handbook/company/strategy/).
-Achieving our strategy is key to realizing our [vision](/handbook/company/vision/), [mission](/handbook/company/mission/), and eventually [purpose](/handbook/company/purpose/).
-In this way, OKRs are quarterly building blocks that create progress toward longer term goals.

 ## OKR Process at GitLab